 - Clean, rinse and soak the beans overnight (or 8 to 10 hours) in lots of water.

-- The next morning, drain the water, place in a pressure cooker or pan, add enough water up to at least 1 inch above the beans and cook till done (after 1 whistle, reduce heat and cook for about 20 to 30 minutes or less, depending upon the quality of the beans).
+- The next morning, drain the water, place in a pressure cooker or pan, add enough water up to at least 1 inch above the beans and cook till done (after 1 whistle, reduce heat and cook for about 20 to 30 minutes or less, depending upon the quality of the beans in an Indian stove top pressure cooker).

-- In a blender or mixer, grind or blend the coconut, roasted dry red chillies and tamarind with a little water to a fine paste.
+- In a blender or mixer, grind or blend the coconut, roasted dry red chilies or chili powder and bimbul (or tamarind) with a little water to a fine paste.

-- Once the beans are cooked, transfer to another vessel, add the coconut paste, bamboo shoots (rinsed and drained) and salt; mix well.
+- Once the beans are cooked, transfer to another vessel, add the coconut paste, bamboo shoots or raw jackfruit (rinsed and drained) and salt; mix well.

 - Bring to boil on high and then reduce heat to low.